 In its twenty-five years of existence, the Onion has routinely poked fun at the hapless, embarrassed the deserving and given those whose outlooks are perhaps infected with a touch of jaundice good, hearty belly laughs.

-But in the wake of the tragic Isla Vista shootings, no media outlet better crystalized the event and the raging debate surrounding it than the story in the May 27th issue, which featured this headline:
+But in the wake of the tragic Isla Vista shootings, no media outlet better crystallized the event and the raging debate surrounding it than the headline in the May 27th issue:

 'No Way To Prevent This' Says Only Nation Where This Regularly Happens